deepbeepmeep/Cosmos1GP/README.md

 Thanks to a highly optimized offloading optimizations provided by the mmgp module, the size of the model (7B or 14B) you chose will have little impact on the VRAM requirements.

 However, as general rule of thumb, 7B models take two times less time than 14B models and quantized models are 15% faster.
-Sample generation times on a RTX 4090 for 5s 25 steps 1280x720 with sage attention buy no Pytorch compile:
+Sample generation times on a RTX 4090 for 5s 25 steps 1280x720 with sage attention but no Pytorch compile:
 - 14B non quantized: 23 minutes
 - 14B quantized: 20 minutes
 - 7B non quantized: 12 minutes
 - 7B quantized: 10 minutes

+If you turn on pytorch compilation with *Sage attention* the 14B non quantized can be run in less than 17 minutes !

 Please note that currently only the *xformers* attention works with the Video2World model, although it is not clear if it follows properly the prompt.
 It is why I recommend to use the Transformer Engine if you can.